© 2024 Ideastream Public Media

 Getty Images

-People shop ahead of Black Friday at a Walmart Supercenter on Tuesday in Burbank, Calif.
+People shop ahead of Black Friday at a Walmart Supercenter in Burbank, Calif., on Nov.
+14, 2023.

 The Super Bowl of shopping.
 The all-American consumption blitz.
 The best of capitalism — or the absolute worst.

-Whether you love it or hate it, Black Friday is here again, taking over our ads and inboxes with loud proclamations of deals and discounts.
+Whether you love it or hate it, Black Friday is once again dominating advertisements and inboxes with bold claims of deals and discounts.

 Thankfully, you've come to the right place.

-Below are four trends when it comes to ditching the cart creatively, plus tips for joining in, if that's your jam.
+Below are four creative trends when it comes to ditching the cart, plus tips for participating, if that's your jam.

 1. Go for a hike

-If you're on Instagram, there's a good chance you've already heard of the #OptOutside movement.
+If you're active on Instagram, there's a good chance you may be familiar with the #OptOutside movement.

-The trend started in 2015, when REI, the outdoor outfitting behemoth, announced it was shutting its doors for Black Friday and paying its workers to go play in nature.
+The trend started in 2015, when REI, the outdoor outfitting behemoth, announced that it would close its doors for Black Friday and pay its workers to go play in nature.

 The bold move proved so good for PR that the company has committed to making it an annual tradition.
-REI says that some 700 organizations and 7 million people have followed suit.
+REI says that more than 100 organizations and millions of people have followed its lead.

 If you, too, want to choose trails over aisles, start by checking out the websites of your local state and national parks.
-Some have started waiving fees or offering special events for the holiday.
+Some have started waiving fees or offering special events for Black Friday.

-And if you're heading out where the weather is cold, NPR's Brian Mann offers these safety tips.
+Additionally, if you're venturing out in cold weather, NPR's Brian Mann offers these safety tips.

 2. Try "buy nothing" groups

-You might remember "Buy Nothing Day" as an early aughts anti-consumerist stunt involving zombie costumes and conga lines of empty shopping carts.
+You might remember "Buy Nothing Day" as an anti-consumerist stunt from the early 2000s that featured participants wearing zombie costumes and conga lines of empty shopping carts.

-But at its heart, the concept is just a boycott of Black Friday.
-Started by the group Adbusters, Buy Nothing Day was intended to be a 24-hour moratorium on making purchases as a personal counter to unsustainable consumption.
+At its core, however, the concept is a boycott of Black Friday.
+Started by the group Adbusters, Buy Nothing Day was intended to be a 24-hour period in which individuals refrain from making purchases as a personal stand against unsustainable consumption.

-Part of why Buy Nothing Day failed to catch on was that it received a big backlash in the wake of the 9/11 attacks.
-National sentiment suggested that shopping could be an act of patriotism — a way to boost the economy and therefore beef up America's stature in a burgeoning war against terrorism.
+One reason Buy Nothing Day failed to catch on was that it faced backlash in the wake of the 9/11 attacks.
+During that time, national sentiment suggested that shopping could be an act of patriotism — a way to boost the economy and therefore beef up America's stature in a burgeoning war against terrorism.

 If you want to break the buying trend, check out some options for meaningful gift-giving from NPR's Life Kit.